-- ✓ Parents / carers keeping children off school unnecessarily; - ✓ Truancy (including leaving the school site during the day); - ✓ Absences which have never been properly explained; - ✓ Children who arrive too late at school to get a mark e.g. due to sleeping in; - ✓ Shopping, looking after other children or birthdays - ✓ Day trips and holidays in term time (Absence request forms can be found at: Little Heath School Attendance ) - ✓ Minor illnesses e.g. a tummy ache or a slight headache; - ✓ Excessive illness without medical evidence;
+- ✓ Parents / carers keeping children off school unnecessarily - ✓ Truancy (including leaving the school site during the day) - ✓ Absences which have never been properly explained - ✓ Children who arrive too late at school to get a mark e.g. due to sleeping in - ✓ Shopping, looking after other children or birthdays - ✓ Day trips and holidays in term time - ✓ Minor illnesses e.g. a tummy ache or a slight headache - ✓ Excessive illness without medical evidence - ✓ Days off to rest after school trips or other private trips